intel/intel-extension-for-transformers/docs/examples.md

 Examples
 ===
-NLP Toolkit is a powerful toolkit with multiple model optimization techniques for Natural Language Processing Models, including quantization, pruning, distillation, auto distillation and orchestrate.
-Meanwhile NLP Toolkit provides Neural Engine, an optimized backend for NLP models to demonstrate the deployment.
+Intel Extension for Transformers is a powerful toolkit with multiple model optimization techniques for Natural Language Processing Models, including quantization, pruning, distillation, auto distillation and orchestrate.
+Meanwhile Intel Extension for Transformers provides Neural Engine, an optimized backend for NLP models to demonstrate the deployment.

 ## Quantization
 ### Stock PyTorch Examples